kbin76/modbusMeterReader/README.md

 Currently only Eastron SDM630V2 energy meter is supported.

+Also includes bash script that publishes output from python script to MQTT server.

 ## Pre-requisites

  - minimalmodbus (Python Module), "pip3 install minimalmodbus"
  - pyserial (Python Module, used by minimalmodbus), "pip3 install pyserial"

 ## Hardware